Associate Professor, Kinesiology and Community Health

 Additional Campus Affiliations

-Associate Head for Research, Kinesiology and Community Health
+Associate Head for Research, Health and Kinesiology

 Associate Professor, Nutritional Sciences